Here’s the truth about buying luxury real estate in Israel right now:

 Today’s luxury buyer in Israel isn’t just looking for a place to sleep.
 They are looking for smart homes, designer finishes, and specific asset classes like the “Dira Gan” (Garden Apartment) or high-end boutique apartments.

-If you are looking to buy a luxury condo in Israel in 2025, you need to know exactly what you are looking for—and where to find it.
+If you are looking to buy a luxury condo in Israel, you need to know exactly what you are looking for—and where to find it.

 In this guide, I’m going to show you: